Managing Worksheets at home

 So which subjects are main and which are activity?

-Check the file distribution table given on THIS page to understand what goes into the box file and what goes into the regular flat cardboard files.
+Check the file distribution table given on this page to understand what goes into the box file and what goes into the regular flat cardboard files.
 Check the entry for your standard.

 How do we come to know about homework?